mokgadiphasha/ExpenseTracker/README.md

 3. Run: mvn clean package -Dmaven.test.skip=true
 4. Run: docker-compose up --build

+## **PLEASE NOTE**
+The project is no longer hosted on AWS due to the free tier expiration and can only be run locally at the moment.
+Feel free to peruse the Notion Documentation.
 Alternatively, you can access the deployed API on AWS, refer to [Notion documentation](https://obtainable-clavicle-371.notion.site/API-Documentation-129664ac6a40809ebe96e6e32aeacb10?pvs=4.).

 ## **Usage**